AntonisTorb/home_alert/README.md

 The application has 3 main components:
 - The Detector, that captures frames from the webcam(s), comparing them to the previous frame in order to determine if there was sufficient difference between them, activating the alert.
 - The Recorder, that captures frames from the webcam(s) and creates timestamped video files if the alert has been triggered by the Detector.
+The video files have file names with the following format: `camera id-timestamp.mp4`.
 - The Discord bot, that provides status updates and notifications, uploads any available recordings and provides configuration options in the form of bot commands.

 A test script is also provided in order to determine the configuration properties of your webcam(s).